 ‘O!
 I wish you well!’
 I said

 After a frugal breakfast, we continued on matters of my visit to the west, he also added a few valuable suggestions to my itinerary.
 And soon, the Arab merchant I met at the airport lounge became a very close friend of mine.
 Our conversations went from clothing to matters like Indian food, languages and stuff.
-It was particularly difficult to read an alien accent and it was hard to understand some of his English words that had an Arabic mix to them.
+It was particularly difficult to read an alien accent and it was hard to understand some of his English words that were concocted by his Arabic intonation.

 ‘Asalamu Alaykum’ said the Arab; I had no idea how to return a greeting in Arabic but I still tried to repeat the same phrase; ‘I understand’ said the man with a smile and left the aerodrome leaving his visiting card in my hand.